How viscous bubbles collapse: topological and symmetry-breaking instabilities in curvature-driven hydrodynamics: Stokes (non-inertial) dynamics of curved films

 \subsection{Normal force balance}

-The normal force balance on the film is expressed by Eq.~(\ref{eq:Howell-FvK-sym-1}) for the depressurized film and by Eq.~(\ref{eq:Howell-FvK-sym-1n}) for the 2D liquid-solid complex.
-Equation~(\ref{eq:Howell-FvK-sym-1}) was obtained by Howell \cite{Howell1996} as a generalization of the {\emph{viscida}} \cite{Buckmaster1975}, which is itself analogous to the celebrated Euler's {\emph{elastica}} that describes the normal force balance at mechanical equilibrium of on a solid sheet subjected to developable deformation ({\emph{i.e.}} $\GR = 0$).
-A reader who is interested in a derivation of Eq.~(\ref{eq:Howell-FvK-sym-1}) through ``dimensional reduction'' of the Navier-Stokes equation of a non-inertial, volumetrically incompressible liquid film (Trouton's approach) is referred to Ref .~\onlinecite{Buckmaster1975} and Secs.~2,4 of Ref.~\onlinecite{Howell1996}.
-Here we will employ the similarity to the {\emph{elastica}} in order to physically motivate both Eq.~(\ref{eq:Howell-FvK-sym-1}) and Eq.~(\ref{eq:Howell-FvK-sym-1n}).
+The normal force balance on the film is expressed by Eq.~(\ref{eq:Howell-FvK-sym-1}) of the main text.
+This equation was obtained by Howell \cite{Howell1996} as a generalization of the {\emph{viscida}} \cite{Buckmaster1975}, which is itself analogous to the celebrated Euler's {\emph{elastica}} that describes the normal force balance at mechanical equilibrium of a solid sheet subjected to developable deformation ({\emph{i.e.}} $\GR = 0$).
+A reader who is interested in a derivation of Eq.~(\ref{eq:Howell-FvK-sym-1}) of the main text through ``dimensional reduction'' of the Navier-Stokes equation of a non-inertial, volumetrically incompressible liquid film (Trouton's approach) is referred to Refs.~\cite{Buckmaster1975} and Secs.~2,4 of Ref.~\cite{Howell1996}.
+Here we will employ the similarity to the {\emph{elastica}} in order to physically motivate this equation.

 \paragraph*{{{Elastica:}}} In the absence of external tangential forces, the planar deformation of a naturally flat elastic sheet, $\vec{X}(x,y) = (x,y,z(x))$ with $|z'|\ll 1$, is characterized by a single non-vanishing stress component that is spatially constant, $\sigma_{xx}(x,y) = \sigma$, and the normal force balance at mechanical equilibrium is given by: